 Rejetting can be a trial-and-error process that requires some testing and adjustments to get the mixture just right.
 Yet with a little persistence and patience, you’ll be rewarded with a balanced fuel/air mixture and better engine performance.

 Finally, Don’t Forget to Suit Up

 Modding your bike can turn into an awesome adventure.
 As you explore options with your 650, you may discover new ways to tune it for your preferences and riding style.
 No matter how you ride, remember that safety comes first and don’t forget your riding gear: motorcycle helmets, jackets, pants, footwear and gloves.

-Add body armor to absorb energy from impacts and reduce injury risks.
+Add body armor and/or a motorcycle jacket to absorb energy from impacts and reduce injury risks.
 It’s important to buy from reputable dealers along with your OEM parts, aftermarket mods, tires and tools.
 A trustworthy dealer will deliver top-quality products along with great customer service and expert assistance.